inzamam-nur/splitter/README.md

-# Field Force
+# Splitter

 Features :
-Users  select the splitter they need.
+- Users  select the splitter they need.
-Access their locations easily.
+- Access their locations easily.
-Preview locations on the app's map.
+- Preview locations on the app's map.
-Update the splitter's location as needed.
+- Update the splitter's location as needed.
-Technology used:
+- Technology used:
-Dart, Flutter, Getx, Firebase, MVVM Architecture, Dio, Shared_preferences,Google Map
+- Dart, Flutter, Getx, Firebase, MVVM Architecture, Dio, Shared_preferences,Google Map

 # Output